 The CAT5 wiring comes in two basic types.
 The one is stranded and the other is solid.
 Patch cables are mostly stranded cables.
 They are more flexible and cannot break while bending.
-It is best used to connect two devices and when the distance is short.
-The other type is used when a long-distance has to cover.
+It is best used to connect two devices when the distance is short.
+The other type is used when a long distance has to be covered.
 It is also used in permanent networking.

 Working of CAT5

 CAT5 does not support the gigabyte but we can redesign it to use for this purpose.
 But we can only use that wire to get a gigabyte for shorter distances.
-CAT5 can carry signals up to 100Mbps, which was a huge improvement as the previous version CAT3 can carry only 10Mbps.
-This cable is also suitable to carry signals in ATMs and token rings, etc. CAT5 though have issues with signal interference as the wires in the cable are not constructed tightly as CAT6.
+CAT5 can carry signals up to 100Mbps, which is a huge improvement as the previous version CAT3 can carry only 10Mbps.
+This cable is also suitable to carry signals in ATMs token rings, etc. CAT5 though has issues with signal interference as the wires in the cable are not as constructed tightly as CAT6.
 That’s why the CAT5 is not suitable to carry signals for long distances.

 CAT6 Wiring construction & specifications

 CAT6 is also known as network cable as it is designed to carry signals for long distances because of tighter twisted cables.
 The internal structure is the same as the CAT5, it also contains 2 pairs of twisted wires and ends on Rj-45 Jack.
 To make it more secure it has additional plastic shielding.
 In a highly saturated environment, this covering reduces the interference of electromagnetic waves with the signals in the cable.

 - Trends in Electronic Components and Their Impact on Technology

 - How to Test a SCR with a Multimeter Made Easy